Skip to main content

 Waitress selecting loaf of bread

-The AERA Bakery bakes exclusively gluten-free.
+At AERA Bakery, everything is baked gluten-free.
 Sourdough is used as a leavening agent instead of yeast.
-This makes the bread more digestible.
-The breads and pastries are all organic quality.
-That's why you can find them in all Bio Company and LPG shops.
-The bread is also sold via the online shop and two of the company's own shops.
+This makes the bread easier to digest.
+The bread and pastries are organic quality.
+That’s why you’ll also find them in all Bio Company and LPG branches.
+At the same time, the bread is sold via the online shop and in two of their own branches.

-Where: Fasanenstraße 74, Charlottenburg-Wilmersdorf; Rosenthaler Straße 72, Mitte & in all Bio Company & LPG stores
+Where: Fasanenstraße 74, Charlottenburg-Wilmersdorf; Rosenthaler Straße 72, Mitte & in all Bio Company & LPG branches

 AERA Bakery

-Tip 3: Get your day off to a good start at Café EasyPeasy
+Tip 3: Start the day off right at Café EasyPeasy

 Frau sitzt im Straßencafé

-At Café EasyPeasy in Prenzlauer Berg, you can look forward to a completely gluten-free range.
+At Café EasyPeasy in Prenzlauer Berg, you can look forward to a completely gluten-free menu.
 This includes delicious breakfast and brunch classics such as waffles, pancakes and bowls.
-Not to be missed is the homemade cake.
+And don’t miss the homemade cake.
 All dishes are freshly prepared for you.
-So come by and let them spoil you!
+So pop in and treat yourself!

 Where: Wichertstraße 33a, Prenzlauer Berg